Major Graham Mansion – Haunted Virginia

 Along with these eyewitness accounts comes the many occurrences that have happened to quite a few paranormal investigation groups or ghost hunters that have spent many nights inside this haunted home.
 Hand in hand, comes hundreds of EVP's(Electronic Voice Phenomena), apparitions caught on camera, and countless other paranormal phenomena recorded.
 Here is some of the evidence collected by them:

-- T.A.P.S: Perhaps the most famous group to investigate at this location was T.A.P.S which you will recognize on the very popular Syfy television show Their investigation conclusion was that the mansion was indeed haunted after their nighttime investigation yielded some experiences and evidence.
+- T.A.P.S: Perhaps the most famous group to investigate at this location was T.A.P.S which you will recognize on the very popular Syfy television show Ghost Hunters.
+Their investigation conclusion was that the mansion was indeed haunted after their nighttime investigation yielded some experiences and evidence.
 An EVP was caught in Clara's Room saying, "Come play with me."
-Footsteps and giggle were caught later on in the night.
+Footsteps and giggles were caught later on in the night.
 Also, one investigator thought they heard the rustle of skirts and footsteps going down the stairs.
 The name of this episode is Moonshine and Madness and it is a must-watch!
-The title suits this mansion perfect.
-Ghost Hunters.
+The title suits this mansion perfectly.

 Let Me Know!